-– European socket adapter.
-A universal adapter or adapter to European socket is something you would not want to forget as in smaller ports it might be quite hard to get a suitable adapter.
-I recently got myself one of thees adapters made by Milool, as this is not just an adapter but also a USB charger.
-Very useful to have.
+– European socket adapter or universal adapter is something you would not want to forget as in smaller ports it might be quite hard to get a suitable adapters.

 – what else?
 Why not to take some toys.
 Inflatable toys, water guns, body paint, some games and a country flag, or even some small candles for a romantic evening on the beach

 What to buy before entering a boat

 Comparing to other European countries, I consider Spain as middle expensive.
-Of course, the more out from touristic places you go the cheaper it gets and since Spain is beautiful and have so much to offer, it might be not a bad idea to spend some time and sneak through tiny streets, beautiful small markets or even supermarkets and try products you have never tried yet.
-You have to try tapas as different places offer a variety of kinds.
-Ask locals where do they go, and what do they like the most!
+Of course, the more out from touristic places you go the cheaper it gets and since Spain is beautiful and have so much to offer, it might be a great idea to plan and spend some time sneak through tiny streets, beautiful small markets or even supermarkets and try products you have never tried.
+Since you are in Spain.
+You have to try Tapas.
+Ask locals where do they go and what do they like the most!
 Sangria is a great choice too.

 Watch out !

 Better learn some Spanish before coming to Spain!
-As in some places it might be hard to persuade people to use English with you or they simply wont understand you at all.
+As in some places it might be hard to persuade people to use English or they simply wont understand you at all.

 Sangria is great, but is also a silent killer!
-It might knock you down after few glasses, better to be aware before you start drinking 🙂
+It might knock you down after few glasses, better to be aware before you order another one 😉

 Siesta!
-Is very common in Spain, a Lunch break over the time when the sun is in the highers place.
-Some places can be closed over that time especially if you are planning some shopping.
+Is very common in Spain.
+A long Lunch break over the time when the sun is in the highers place.
+Some places can be closed over that time.

 Driving as crazy, speed limits and parking everywhere.
-Driving in Spain is great, but might be a bit frustrating.
+Driving in Spain is great, but might be just a bit frustrating.
 There are lots of speed cameras on motorways and in the bigger cities, so be aware and take the foot of from that pedal.